satellity/satellity/README.md

 ## Introduce

 Godiscourse is a 100% open source, free, go back-end discourse like forum, build from `hello world`.
+You can review it [http://suntin.com](http://suntin.com)

 ## Environment